freeNAMU/freeNAMUFrontend/README.md

-# freeNAMU
+# freeNAMUFrontend

-Alternative software for namu.wiki
+freeNAMUFrontend is a frontend of freeNAMU based on Vue.js